-For a sample application implementing virtual cliptextures, see /usr/share/Performer/src/pguide/libpf/C/virtcliptex.c.
+For a sample application implementing virtual cliptextures, see /usr/share/Performer/src/pguide/libpf/C/virtcliptex.c for IRIX and Linux and %PFROOT%/Src/pguide/libpf/C/virtcliptex.c for Microsoft Windows.

 Selecting the Levels

 The application is responsible for choosing which 16 (or less) levels can be accessed at any given time by setting two parameters: virtualLODOffset and numEffectiveLevels.
 Most applications make numEffectiveLevels the maximum number allowed by the hardware, 16 on InfiniteReality.
 Smaller values may be chosen in some cases to improve stability.
 VirtualLODOffset sets the initial level in the cliptexture where 0 is the finest level.